Chapter 4123-16 Personal Information Systems

 (K) "Personal information" means any information that describes anything about a person, or indicates actions done by or to a person, or indicates that a person possesses certain personal characteristics, and that contains, and can be retrieved from a system by a name, identifying number, symbol, or other identifier assigned to a person.

 (L) "System" means any collection or group of related records that are kept in an organized manner and that are maintained by a state agency, and from which personal information is retrieved by the name of the person or by some identifying number, symbol, or other identifier assigned to the person.
 System includes both records that are manually stored and records that are stored using electronic data processing equipment.
-System does not include collected archival records in the custody of or administered under the authority of the Ohio historical society, published directories, reference materials or newsletters, or routine information that is maintained for the purpose of internal office administration, the use of which would not adversely affect a person.
+System does not include collected archival records in the custody of or administered under the authority of the Ohio history connection, published directories, reference materials or newsletters, or routine information that is maintained for the purpose of internal office administration, the use of which would not adversely affect a person.

 (M) "Use of personal information" is any action which causes personal information in a personal information system to be referenced, processed, or disseminated.
 The disclosure of personal information is a use of personal information.